 I arrived in Bhutan on March 2019, 18 months after leaving my job.
 It was an epic journey focused around happiness and took me to 25 countries and covering 20,000kms by bicycle.
 I am currently writing a book about happiness based on this journey and my academic expertise.

-For now you can get a glimpse of the journey through some of the articles I wrote and some of the media coverage.
+For now you can get a glimpse of the journey via links below to articles I wrote and some of the media coverage of the journey.
 I am always happy to talk about my journey – media, public talk, or even over a coffee, so if you’re interested get in touch.

 Along the way I picked up some media attention for my journey.
 For example, The Times wrote an interesting piece about my journey, and my Spanish got a real test when I encountered Mexican journalists, who did a nice news report.
 There were also a few other local and national news items along the way, as well as in Bhutan when I finally arrived there.